armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 Various movies, some documentary and some fictional, chronicle the history and social impact of our field.
 I thought it would be fun to watch some of these as a group and then talk about them.
 All are pre-screened by me, so you know they're good.

+This list is also available as a [public list on IMDb](https://m.imdb.com/list/ls560519623).

+# 1941-1945: Code-Breakers: Bletchley Park's Lost Heroes

 # 1941-1945: Codebreakers---The Secret Genius of World War Two
 {: .section}